kovarmiko/gallery-nodejs/API.md

 # CRUD API with "Single API"

-This document describes the "Single API", the API which supports the most common database operations for all public tables in this project.
+This document describes the "Single API", an API which supports the most common database operations for all public tables in this project.

-The public tables, or tables that are accessible for logged in user, can be queried with this API for all common needs namely:
+The public tables, or tables that are accessible for the logged in user, can be queried with this API for:
 * Create
 * Read
 * Update